madrury/madrury.github.io/_posts/2016-06-09-python-extension-modules.markdown

   - `char* m_doc`: A documentation string for the module.
   - `PyMethodDef* m_methods`: The method table of the module being created.

-Finally we need to initialize the module, i.e. tell python what to do when we `import` it.
-That looks like
+Finally we need to initialize the module, i.e. tell python what to do when we `import` it

 {% highlight c %}
 PyMODINIT_FUNC PyInit_primes(void) {